Thursday, March 5, 2026

 Free Expression Reflection

-The Marketplace of Ideas, introduced by John Milton, is a powerful phenomena that rewards the truth no matter the lies that surround it.
+The Marketplace of Ideas, introduced by John Milton, is a powerful phenomenon that rewards the truth no matter the lies that surround it.
 The idea is that truth and deceit will dance around one another in a battle for the top.
 However, no matter the strength of the intervention, the truth will rise above.
 If anything, the battle between good and evil actually strengthens the truth when everything is all said and done.

 The case of Gohil v.
-Gohil (2015) is a prime example of a divorce case where the law works diligently to ensure that truth triumph and the proper consequences are dealt.
+Gohil (2015) is a prime example of a divorce case where the law works diligently to ensure that truth triumphs and the proper consequences are dealt.
 To summarize, in Gohil v.
-Gohil a couple goes to court because the wife believes that the husband was not fully disclosing his financial assets in accordance with the approved divorce proceedings.
+Gohil, a couple goes to court because the wife believes that the husband was not fully disclosing his financial assets in accordance with the approved divorce proceedings.
 The husband originally stated that any of his side transactions belonged to his parents and not himself.
 The Marketplace of Ideas had revealed that not only was the husband keeping aside money of his own, but he was also a part of some criminal activity on top of that.
-If it were not for the wife's instance to push past his lies, the court would not have been aware of the additional violations being committed.
+If it were not for the wife's insistence to push past his lies, the court would not have been aware of the additional violations being committed.

-Divorce has left a mark on nearly half the United States population of children as growing studies show that 50% of children will be the result of a separated household.
+Divorce has left a mark on nearly half the United States population of children, as growing studies show that 50% of children will be the result of a separated household.
 The neurological impact of such a big change in a kid's life has the potential to leave a scarring mark on the child's ability to interact with others and resolve conflict as they mature in their adult years.
 Bringing acknowledgement to the harm that a messy divorce can have on youth is essential in teaching divorced parents how to put aside their differences if they want what's best for the child.

 The truth can be difficult to pinpoint if it is clouded by a mirage of falsities and deception.
 However, hope is not entirely lost.
 There is only so much manipulation that can be done before there is no choice but for the truth to come out.
 Additionally, in our day-and-age of technology, it's difficult for things to stay secret for long.
 It only takes one sneaky reporter to shine light on the real story.